abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

 where,

- $\mathbf{X}$ are the input token embeddings,
+ $\mathbf{X}$ is the matrix of input token embeddings,

-$\mathbf{\tilde{X}}$ are the output contextual token embeddings from a BERT-like transformer encoder,
+$\mathbf{\tilde{X}}$ is the matrix of output contextual token embeddings from a BERT-like transformer encoder,

 $\mathbf{p_{e,i}}$ is the binary probability of token $i$ needing to be corrected, and

 $\mathbf{p_{t,i}}$ are the probabilities over 5000 possible edits for token $i$

-The error probabilities $\mathbf{p_e}$ act as a gate for the edit probabilities $\mathbf{p_t}$, that is, if $\mathbf{p_{e,i}}$ is lower than a threshold, then the edit probabilities $\mathbf{p_{t,i}}$ are not used and the token is kept as is.
+The error probabilities $\mathbf{p_e}$ act as binary gates for the edit probabilities $\mathbf{p_t}$, that is, if $\mathbf{p_{e,i}}$ is lower than a threshold, then the edit probabilities $\mathbf{p_{t,i}}$ are not used and the token is kept as is.

 Moreover, among edit tag probabilities, probability of the tag KEEP is set to a fixed threshold value - both of these mechanisms force the model to make more accurate predictions.
 Other than this, the model also calculates overall sentence error probability - if it is above a certain threshold, only then further token-wise edits are made.

 `sentence_error_probability`, `min_edit_probability` and `keep_probability` are the hyperparameters in the model.